jaimejim/jaimejim.github.io/_posts/2026-03-16-agent-data-knowledge-bases.markdown

 - Incremental updates: new emails and calls should update existing entity notes, not create duplicates
 - Bidirectional links from the knowledge base back to source material, so the agent can always drill down to the original email or call recording when it needs full context

-The pattern is clear though.
-Raw conversation data is too expensive and too noisy to feed directly to agents.
-A distilled knowledge base with entity relationships, navigable via links, is the right intermediate layer.
-Emails and vCons are the input.
-The knowledge graph is the output.
+The pattern is clear enough though: raw conversation data is too expensive and too noisy to feed directly to agents.
+A distilled knowledge base with entity relationships, navigable via links, sits in between.
+Emails and vCons go in.
+A knowledge graph comes out.
 The agent queries the graph, not the inbox.